Avdan-OS/Website/CONTRIBUTING.md

 ## Pull Requests

- It would help the review process go faster if you list changes in the pull request, with the exception of a single small change in the title and nothing in comment.
-List of changes should be concise but meaningful
+To make the review process faster, it's recommended to have list of changes in comment section and include screenshots if there are changes in the design.
+List of changes should be concise.

 > [nothing]